 To validate the performance, JPRNet is compared with the existing methods.
-These methods include FCN, PSPNet, DeepLab V3 and FCAN.
-FCN, PSPNet, DeepLab V3 do not adopt domain adaptation algorithms.
-FCAN realizes domain adaptation.
-They and JPRNet are respectively trained on the downsampled Inria dataset (the source domain) and then tested on Massachusetts Buildings dataset (the target domain).
-The experimental results are shown in TABLE I. From the table, we observe that the results from JPRNet are prior to those from these methods.
+These methods include FCN, PSPNet, DeepLab V3, and FCAN.
+FCN, PSPNet, and DeepLab V3 do not adapt the domain-adaptation algorithms.
+The FCAN realizes domain adaptation.
+These methods and JPRNet are, respectively, trained on the downsampled Inria data set (the source domain) and then tested on the Massachusetts Buildings data set (the target domain).
+The experimental results are shown in Table I. From the table, we observe that the results from JPRNet are prior to those from these methods.

-To further evaluate the effectiveness of PAN and JPRNet, we use ablation experiments to guide the analysis of the importance of each component.
-These components include three baselines, Cycle GAN and RAN.
-The results are shown in TABLE I. FCN, PSPNet and DeepLab V3 are firstly evaluated as baselines.
-According to the evaluated results, DeepLab V3 is chosen as the baseline in next experiments.
-Then we gradually integrate Cycle GAN and RAN.
-And they are compared with FCAN.
+To evaluate further the effectiveness of the PAN and JPRNet, we use ablation experiments to guide the analysis of the importance of each component.
+These components include three baselines, Cycle GAN, and RAN.
+The results are shown in Table I. The FCN, PSPNet, and DeepLab V3 are first evaluated as baselines.
+According to the evaluated results, DeepLab V3 is chosen as the baseline in the next experiments.
+Then, we gradually integrate Cycle GAN and RAN.
+In addition, they are compared with the FCAN.

-- DeepLab V3: It is firstly trained on the source domain, and then the model is evaluated on the target domain. - AAN: It is the pixel level domain adaptation algorithm in FCAN. - Cycle GAN: Cycle GAN is used to realize the pixel level domain adaptation in this paper. - RAN: We perform the representation level adaptation on the transferred source domain images and the target domain images.
+- DeepLab V3: It is first trained on the source domain, and then the model is evaluated on the target domain. - 2) AAN: It is the pixel-level domain-adaptation algorithm in FCAN. - Cycle GAN: Cycle GAN is used to realize the pixel-level domain adaptation in this letter. - 4) RAN: We perform the representation-level adaptation on the transferred source-domain images and the target-domain images.

-The evaluation results are given in Table I. From the results, we could observe that the integration of the pixel level domain adaptation and the representation level domain adaptation effectively improves the segmentation accuracy.
-Some pixel-level domain adaptation results and building segmentation results of JPRNet are shown in Fig.2.
+The evaluation results are given in Table I. From the results, we could observe that the integration of the pixel-level domain adaptation and the representation-level domain adaptation effectively improves the segmentation accuracy.
+Some pixel-level domain-adaptation results and building-segmentation results of JPRNet are shown in Fig. 2.

-D. Semi-Supervised Adaptation
+D. Semisupervised Adaptation

-JPRNet can also be extended to a semi-supervised version by using these labeled images.
-In experiments, we add a small number of labeled target domain images during training JPRNet.
-Results are given in Table III.
+JPRNet can also be extended to a semisupervised version by using these labeled images.
+In experiments, we add a small number of labeled target-domain images during training of the JPRNet.
+Results are given in Table II.
 Here, four cases are compared.
-They are respectively JPRNet, JPRNet with 100 target domain labeled images, JPRNet with 200 target domain labeled images and three baselines on the whole target domain dataset.
-Experimental results show that the accuracy can be improved by adding a small amount of target domain images during training.
-The accuracy is near to that of training and testing on the whole target domain dataset.
+They are, respectively, JPRNet,